 Read more: The Best Canny Alternative

-Pricing: Canny has many of the features that Savio does—it’s just 8 times to actually use them.
+Pricing: Canny has many of the features that Savio does—it’s just much more expensive to actually use them.
 Canny’s growth plan starts at $400/month.

 UserVoice was one of the first customer feedback management tools on the market.
 That explains why it’s one of the biggest players in the space—it even counted Microsoft among its customer base at one point.

 But the product is surprisingly simple: It’s essentially a user forum where customers can rate the features they’d like to see next.
 UserVoice does have some advanced analytics, but little else: You can’t hide upvotes, randomize feature orders, or make features private.
 These really limit its usefulness.
 It’s a very expensive option that provides limited ability to meaningfully track customer feedback.